-It is reasonable to assume that relatively rapid recharge to the karst aquifer occurs throughout the county, but probably less so where Maquoketa Shale is present.
-Those areas where Maquoketa Shale constitutes the bedrock surface, and where drain tiles are used to lower the water table, a much greater amount of recharge may discharge to streams before entering the karst aquifer.
+is present.
+In those areas where Maquoketa Shale constitutes the bedrock surface, and where drain tiles are used to lower the water table, a much greater amount of precipitation may discharge to streams before entering the aquifer.
 Sinkholes and macropores (e.g., desiccation cracks in soil) are present in the county and are locations of focused recharge.
-Sinkholes in the area are not commonly seen either because of the degree of cultivation, which tends to obscure all but the very largest of sinkholes, or perhaps because of their natural scarcity.
+Sinkholes in the area are not commonly seen either because of intensive land management practices, which obscure all but the very largest of sinkholes, or perhaps because of their natural scarcity in some areas.
 During dry periods, macropores (desiccation cracks) are ubiquitous and form easily because of the thinness of the soil and the depth of the water table (below the soil-rock interface).